Key Takeaways:

 4. Artistic works: Paintings, drawings, sculptures, photographs, and other visual creations are considered artistic works.

-5. Cinematograph films: Motion pictures, films, and audiovisual works produced through any medium are granted protection.
+5. Cinematograph films: Motion pictures, films, and audiovisual works produced through any medium of expression are granted protection.

 6. Architectural works: Architectural designs, plans, and models, including buildings and structures, are included in the scope of copyright protection.